The Beatles Bible

 Anthology

-The Quarrymen's first recording was made in the spring or summer of 1958.
-A Liverpudlian man, Percy F Phillips, had a small studio in the living room of his Victorian terraced house, in which budding musicians could record for a fee of 17 shillings and sixpence (87.5p).
+The Quarrymen’s first recording was made in the summer of 1958.
+A Liverpudlian man, Percy F Phillips, had a small studio in the living room of his Victorian terraced house.
+According to the studio log book, the budding musicians taped their performances for a fee of 17 shillings and three pence.

 I remember we all went down on the bus with our instruments - amps and guitars - and the drummer went separately.
 We waited in the little waiting room outside while somebody else made their demo and then it was our turn.
 We just went in the room, hardly saw the fella because he was next door in a little control booth.
 'OK, what are you going to do?'
 We ran through it very quickly, quarter of an hour, and it was all over.